-PHOTOVOLTAICO vs VVF
+FOTOVOLTAICO vs VVF

-The UNI 9177 standard is currently in force (Annex C to note prot.
+• The UNI 9177 standard is currently in force (Annex C to note prot.
 6334 of 4-5-2012 of the Ministry of the Interior).
-This defines the fire resistance and reaction tests for the materials that make up photovoltaic modules, based on specific safety standards.
-Following these tests, the materials are divided into classes that guarantee the conformity of the modules.
-It should be emphasized that only in Italy is there a regulation of this type that identifies the fire resistance classes of photovoltaic modules, which belong to classes 1 and 2.
-The materials are assigned to the following classes (each one highlights a different fire behavior): 0: incombustible materials 1: non-flammable combustible materials 2: combustible materials that are difficult to ignite The value increases as the participation of the materials in combustion varies.
-This implies that the lower the class, the better the behavior of a combustible material in fire.
-If it is intended to take into account the external fire resistance class of roofs and roof coverings and the fire reaction class of the photovoltaic module (case 3/a of Annex B), the following combinations can be considered, in general, acceptable: •roofs classified as Froof and PV panel of class 1 or equivalent fire reaction; •roofs classified as Broof (T2, T3, T4) PV panel of class 2 or equivalent fire reaction, top layers of roofing (waterproofing and/or insulation packages) classified as Froof or F installed on EI 30 roofs and PV panel of class 2 or equivalent fire reaction.
+This defines the fire resistance and reaction tests for the materials making up photovoltaic modules, based on specific safety standards.
+Following these tests, the materials are divided into classes that guarantee the modules' compliance.
+It is important to emphasize that only in Italy does a regulation of this type exist that identifies the fire resistance classes of photovoltaic modules, which belong to classes 1 and 2.
+The materials are assigned to the following classes (each demonstrating a different fire behavior): 0: non-combustible materials 1: non-flammable combustible materials 2: combustible materials that are difficult to ignite.
+The value increases as the materials' participation in combustion varies.
+This implies that the lower the class, the better a combustible material's fire behavior.
+If it is intended to take into account the external fire resistance class of roofs and roof coverings and the fire reaction class of the photovoltaic module (case 3/a of Annex B), the following combinations can be considered, in general, acceptable:

 MODULO: Installazione impianti fotovoltaici